-The critical care residency program at Holmes Regional Medical Center is a 12 month program offering core-learning experiences in medical, surgical, neuroscience, and cardiovascular intensive care as well as infectious disease, emergency medicine, and eICU.
+The critical care residency program at Holmes Regional Medical Center is an ASHP accredited 12 month program offering core-learning experiences in medical, surgical, neuroscience, and cardiovascular intensive care as well as infectious disease, emergency medicine, and eICU.
 The program will be customized to promote achievement of the resident’s professional goals.

 Holmes Regional Medical Center is located in the middle of Florida’s famed space coast and is approximately 5 miles from the coastline.
 As the first hospital in Brevard County, it has been serving the population since 1937.
 It features a level II Trauma center, the region’s only aeromedical helicopter (First Flight), a level II neonatal ICU, primary stroke center, and Health First VitalWatch, central Florida’s only electronic intensive care unit (eICU) which remotely monitors all ICU beds across the four hospital system.
 Holmes Regional has a 22 bed MICU, 22 bed SICU, 14 bed CVICU and 60 bed ER with 4 resuscitation/trauma bays.